Fahad-Alsubaihi/Test_Kafka_Cluster/README.md

 First, download the Plugins Manager  From this link (https://jmeter-plugins.org/install/Install/) The easiest way to get the plugins is to install Plugins Manager.
 1- pepper-box:

-[Download pepper-box From Github ](https://github.com/GSLabDev/pepper-box)
+is a plugin for Apache JMeter that enhances its functionality for load testing Kafka messaging systems.
+It provides features such as a Kafka Producer for sending messages, a Kafka Consumer for consuming messages, partition distribution for realistic message distribution, load generation for high loads on Kafka topics, and metrics reporting for performance analysis.
+It enables JMeter to simulate high-performance messaging and streaming workloads in Kafka. follow the link to downlaod pepper-box plugin [Download pepper-box From Github ](https://github.com/GSLabDev/pepper-box)

 Kafka JMeter Plugin: Download the Kafka JMeter plugin from the following GitHub repository (https://github.com/Blazemeter/kafka-jmeter) ↗) and place it in the JMeter's "lib/ext" directory.